Digital Product Platform Comparison 2026: What Creators Should Actually Use

 | Payhip Pro $99/mo 0% | $99 | $1,188 | $58,812 |

 Note: These calculations cover platform fees only, excluding the payment processor's own fees (typically 2.9%+$0.30).
-MoR platforms (Gumroad, Lemon Squeezy, Polar) include payment processing in their rates; non-MoR platforms (Ko-fi, Payhip) charge it separately.
+MoR platforms (Gumroad, Lemon Squeezy, Polar) include payment processing in their rates; Ko-fi and Payhip charge it separately (Payhip is NOT a full MoR — it only auto-handles EU/UK VAT; sellers are responsible for taxes in other regions).

 Key finding: At $5K MRR, Gumroad's annual fee of $6,000 vs Polar's $4,260 is a $1,740 gap.
 Payhip Pro's flat $99/month becomes the cheapest option above $3K MRR — if you're willing to handle tax compliance yourself in most regions.